Dolly zoom: Uses

+cut into the scene or disturbing the viewer's immersion by making the movements of the camera more apparent.

+Notable examples

-In the 1975 film, Jaws, the infamous Get Out Of The Water scene contains a dolly zoom that focuses on Martin Brody’s shocking realization of a shark on the beach.
+In Jaws (1975), the famous "Get Out Of The Water" scene contains a dolly zoom that focuses on Martin Brody's shocking realization of a shark on the beach.

+In Raging Bull (1980), Martin Scorsese uses dolly zoom shot to disorient the audience and put them in Jake LaMotta's shoes, and thus creating a vertigo effect.

-In the 1990 film, Good Fellas, Martin Scorsese used dolly zooms to convey tension between characters.
-This was most famously used in Henry's dive into paranoia, where he eats at a diner with Jimmy while tracking a window to see if anybody has been following him.
+In Goodfellas (1990), Scorsese uses dolly zooms to convey tensions between characters.
+This shot is most famously employed in Henry's dive into paranoia, where he eats at a diner with Jimmy while tracking a window to see if anybody has been following him.

-In the 2001 film, The Lord of the Rings: The Fellowship of the Ring, Frodo standbys as a dolly zoom signifies an entrance of an enemy from the woods.
+In The Lord of the Rings: The Fellowship of the Ring (2001), Frodo stands by as a dolly zoom signifies an entrance of an enemy from the woods.

-In the 2004 film, Shaun of the Dead, a dolly zoom places comedic emphasis on Shaun’s bravery that ultimately fails when his shotgun jams.
+In Shaun of the Dead (2004), a dolly zoom places comedic emphasis on Shaun's bravery, which ultimately fails when his shotgun jams.

-In the 2007 film, Ratatouille, the food critic has an intense flashback, signified through a dolly zoom, towards his childhood days after eating Remy’s ratatouille.
-Throughout the film, dolly zooms are used extensively to highlight bonding between two characters, such as when Remy feels a personal connection with Chef Gusteau on the television.
+In Ratatouille (2007), the food critic Anton Ego has an intense flashback, signified through a dolly zoom, towards his childhood days after eating Remy's ratatouille.
+Throughout the film, dolly zooms are used extensively to highlight the bonding between two characters, such as when Remy feels a personal connection with Chef Gusteau on television.

+In the Breaking Bad episode "Ozymandias", a subtle dolly zoom is used in Walter White's reaction shot over the murder of his brother-in-law, Hank Schrader.